emilnystr/HFP/README.md

 These are the default parameters and can be adjusted by the user.

-In the same directory as the executable, create a folder named:
+In the same directory as the executable, create a folder named: material This folder will contain all material definition files.

+### Add material files
 In the material directory the material files are created by rows as:
 Temperature Conductivity SpecificHeat Density

+## Author

+Developed by Emil Nyström, fire safety specialist.